 6. Streets of Rage 4

 After 26 years, the Streets of Rage series is back.
 Streets of Rage 4 features sumptuous graphics, a killer soundtrack and addictive brawler gameplay.
 It’s got plenty of content, too, with 12 stages in which to pummel enemies and a whopping 17 playable characters if you include the 12 unlockable retro fighters.
 You can even play along to music from the original Streets of Rage and its sequel if you remember them fondly.

 Immensely enjoyable in single-player, Streets of Rage 4 is somehow even better in co-op.
 Up for four players can work together locally, though watch out if friendly fire is turned on as you’ll no doubt end up hurting each other.
 It’s a good job there’s a versus battle mode to settle any grudges.
 In any case, if you’re after the best couch-co-op games on Switch, this is definitely one of them.

 There are so many side quests, races and collectables to find, and being able to play the entire game in local co-op makes everything much more fun.
-Grab a friend and run around like lunatics smashing everything in sight.
-What else would you do in a LEGO game after all?
-There’s of course a full campaign to work through too, telling the story of police officer Chase McCain as he tracks down the baddies of LEGO City.
-You can play through each level in order if you want, but it’s just as fun to wander around the city, engaging in fun side quests, races, and other types of activities.
+Grab a friend and run around smashing everything in sight.
+What else would you do in a Lego game, after all?
+There’s of course a full campaign to work through too, but if you ask us, the real fun is in wandering around the city, causing chaos as you go.

 If you love couch co-op gaming then you really should pick up Luigi’s Mansion 3 on Switch.
 It’s such a great game, and its co-op features simply make it better.
 It truly is one of the best couch co-op games on Switch.